PieyIsAPie/duality.css/README.md

 ## Info boxes

 A small class for the `div` tag that creates a small little info box.
 Use `info-box-light` and `info-box-dark` respectively.
+(If you want two of them to be side by side put them in a `div` tag with the `info-box-wrapper` class)

 ## Input boxes